 How does radar know which walker it's measuring?
 They have numbered decals on their clothing or skin (if they're shirtless),

-and what if a walker is blocking another walker?
-Radar would only get the one closest.
+and what if a wall of walkers is blocking another walker?
+How would it measure the blocked walker?

 There is no way for radar to identify whose speed they are measuring.

 - Why didn't Olsen go back and pick up his food belt when he dropped it?
-He didn't have any warnings and the worst that could happen is a penalty-warning.
+He didn't have any warnings and the worst that could happen is a violation-warning.

 - So Olson could have turned back and got it.
 The only explanation I can think of is that he was shocked and not thinking clearly.
 Here is the scene.